imagej/imagej.github.io/pages/MATLAB_Scripting.md

 ## Prerequisites

-  - Add the  update site.
-See [Following an update site](Following_an_update_site "wikilink") for more detail.
+  - Add the {% include ListOfUpdateSites content="ImageJ-MATLAB" %}
+    update site.
+See [Following an update
+    site](Following_an_update_site "wikilink") for more detail.
     1. You go to `Help > Update...`
     2. Once checking status is done, open `Manage update sites`